HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 H. WPPR points

-World Pinball Player Ranking points are awarded to all competitors based on how well they perform at each meet.
-Current world and UK rankings can be viewed at www.pinballrankings.com.
+World Pinball Player Ranking points are awarded to all competitors that attended at least 50% of the available meets in their region.
+Current world and UK rankings can be viewed at www.ifpapinball.com.

 A. Machine selection

-Games played will be decided in advance of each meeting by the organizers.
+Games played will be decided in advance of each meeting by arrangement of the host and the regional coordinator.

 B. Minimum number of machines